 Oxygenated Cleaners in a washing machine is one thing, putting them on your fine fabrics and floor coverings can cause a host of problems.Read more

 Cotton, durable, soft, cleanable and natural.
 Cotton has stood the test of time and deserves a second look when choosing a fabric.Read more

 Flame retardant tickings can cause color changes to the fabrics covering them.
 Left unchecked it can cause damage that cannot be corrected.Read more

 Properly caring for Oriental rugs, Persians, Chinese, Kilims and Dhurries can extend their useful life and protect the investment you have made in them.Read more

+When buying a new vacuum cleaner, there are many things you should consider first...
 One of the many decisions to be made before purchasing involves the filtering system and knowing more about HEPA will make you a smarter consumer.Read more

 Window treatments can be one of the most unique and expensive design elements in any room, but too often, they receive little care.Read more